LikeStrangersDo/Gongda_Python_summary/README.md

 6. Other Python usages

 ## Tutorials
-My notes here are more like cheatsheets for you to quickly find references or exsiting solutions to some problems in research.
-For learning Python, I recommend the tutorials below.
-You may find them more helpful than my notes, as they provide datasets with the codes, so you can actually run the codes and see the results of each step.
+My notes are quick references or my solutions to some problems in research computing.
+To learn Python, I recommend the tutorials below.
+They provide datasets with the codes, so you can actually run the codes and see the results of each step.
 For GEOS-Chem users, I particularly recommend the GEOS-Chem Python tutorial by Jiawei Zhuang.
 It gets you working with Python immediately.

 0. Python Data Science Handbook: https://jakevdp.github.io/PythonDataScienceHandbook/
 1. IPython Cookbook: https://ipython-books.github.io/